⚕️ Free HIPAA Privacy Policy Generator

 Frequently Asked Questions

-Protected Health Information (PHI) is any demographic information that can be used to identify a patient (names, phone numbers, SSNs) linked to their past, present, or future physical or mental health condition.
+Protected Health Information is any demographic data that identifies a patient (name, SSN, phone) linked to their past, present, or future physical or mental health condition.